 The Vidda Pros would also make a good work pant for outdoor or construction type work.
 Mine have been used hard for three years, and I expect to get many years out of them.
 I typically only use my trekking gear for trekking or hiking, but my Vidda Pros are the exception because they are such a hard-wearing pant.
 I am always finding a reason to put them on.

 The Fjallraven Vidda Pro Pants are a workhorse pair of hiking pants for outdoor adventures.
-With six practical leg pockets, reinforced knees and butt, and an adjustable hem that attaches to your boots like a gaiter, the Vidda Pros have proven to be a durable and a practical clothing choice on numerous treks in varied landscapes and temperatures.
+With six practical leg pockets, reinforced knees and butt, and an adjustable hem that attaches to your boots like a gaiter, the Vidda Pros have proven to be a durable and practical clothing choice on numerous treks in varied landscapes and temperatures.
 While these pants are best used in slightly cooler settings (less than 65 degrees), they are flexible enough to perform well in all environments and at higher temperatures.
 Weatherproof, UV resistant and mosquito-proof, the G-1000 fabric sets these pants apart from other technical clothing.
 Sustainably manufactured, and built to last, the Vidda Pros are well worth the price of admission.

 About the author